ericjagwara/chrome-palette-painter/README.md

 # 🎨 Kalin Chrome Palette Painter

-A lightweight, developer-friendly simple Chrome extension built to extract, visualize, and manage color palettes from any website in real-time.
+A super lightweight, developer-friendly simple Chrome extension built to extract, visualize, and manage color palettes from any website in real-time.

 ---